akashvarun10/Terraform-Music-Manager/readme.md

 Start by setting up your Terraform project.

 1. Create a new directory for your Terraform project and navigate to it in your terminal.
-2. Create a file named `main.tf`.
+2. Create a file named `provider.tf`.

 ### 2. Define Provider

-In `main.tf`, define the Spotify provider:
+In `variables.tf`, define the Spotify provider:

 ```hcl
 variable "spotify_api_key" {